 Please note that the content on this site is licensed under CC BY-SA-NC 4.0.

 My name is Sanchit Sharma, sometimes also referred to as:

 - TTIO or TTIOttio (each letter pronounced separately)

 I'm a software developer, devops person and all-round nerdy person.
 Head on over to my personal page for more info.

-This website is running off a microserver sitting next to my desk.
+This website is running off a microserver that lives in my sister's house.
 I've done everything from scratch - from hosting to the domain to writing the code myself, by hand.
-Mostly this has been a learning exercise - I'm not sure I would do things the same way in the future - but I do enjoy the idea that I'm able to host things from my own home!
+This started out as a learning exercise, but I quite enjoy hosting the site myself.
+So long as traffic remains low, I see little to no reason to move to a cloud provider.

 So how does it work?
 The code is hosted on github so feel free to browse at your leisure.
 The code is licensed under the Apache-2.0 license, so copy, reuse, mess around with whatever you feel like.
 If you have suggestions, feel free to open pull requests or issues.

 Since this site is currently running on the single server (no HA yet!), this results in relatively high downtime.
 For me, this is a satisfactory tradeoff as the site has little traffic at the moment.
-However, I've also covered the details of how to install and run Openshift in HA mode - multiple masters, multiple nodes, and multiple etcd nodes.
+I am pretty comfortable working on HA systems, but this doesn't seem worthwhile for my personal site, at least not at this stage.

 My registrar is Gandi, although it annoys me that they spelled Gandhi wrong :p

 They've been pretty easy to work with and have a good corporate philosophy in my opinion.
-Although my mail is not currently running, I plan to use their services for it as I'm not interested in setting up a mail server from scratch just yet.
+I use their mail server as I'm not interested in setting up a mail server from scratch just yet.